 R1.
 The user will be able to enter responses to the online questionnaire and submit the form.

 R2.
-The questionnaire will be available in different languages.
+The questionnaire will be available in different languages.(this is less of priority)

 R3.
 The questionnaire will have different versions.
 If individual question(s) change within the questionnaire, then it would be considered a different version of the questionnaire.

 R4.
 Questions will be related to ontology.
 Different versions of the questions could be having the same ontology.
 This way, reports generated on the responses can be analyzed based on the semantic content of the data.
 That is, responses to questions that have different wording, but having the same ontology will be analyzed together.
+There will be an interface to link question to ontology

 R6.
 The application will provide an interface will allow a batch upload of the questionnaire in a CSV file format.